Ibra91him/tf-eks-infra-deployment/README.md

       EKS_CLUSTER: <your-eks-cluster-name>
     ```

-7. **Commit your changes:**
+9. **Commit your changes:**

     ```bash
     git add variables.tf
     git commit -m "Update variables for dev environment"
     ```

-8. **Push the changes to the dev branch on GitHub:**
+10. **Push the changes to the dev branch on GitHub:**

     ```bash
     git push origin dev
     ```

-9. **Create a Pull Request (PR) from the dev branch to the main branch in the GitHub repository.
-Ensure that the changes are reviewed and approved.**

-    **Note: If needed, you can bypass the approval process by force merging the changes.
-To force merge, click on "Merge pull request" and select the "Allow force merge" option.**

-10. **Once the PR is approved (or force merged), monitor the GitHub Actions workflow in your repository for the automated EKS cluster deployment.**
+Note: the workflow will trigger on pushing to the dev branch as specified in the terrafrom_apply.yaml file.

+11. **In your GitHub repository, navigate to the "Actions" tab and you should see that the "Infra Deployment - EKS" has triggered.
+"It will only run a terraform plan at this point"

+    **Note: review the plan to make sure everything looks good**

+12. **Go back to your terminal and run switch back to the main branch, and run the following commands to merge your dev branch on main**
+        ```bash
+    git checkout main
+    git merge dev
+    git push origin main
+    ```
+13. **In your GitHub repository, navigate to the "Actions" tab and you should see that the "Infra Deployment - EKS" has triggered.
+"The terraform apply stage is going to be applied this time around", monitor the output and you can also check your aws console**

 ## Accessing the EKS Cluster